Student and supervisor expectations

 Develop a Graduate Research Study Plan

 You will also need to develop a Graduate Research Study Plan (GRSP) within these first two weeks.
 A GRSP is a structured agreement between you and your supervisor that articulates the goals and planned progression of your research, as well as your resource, knowledge and skills development requirements.
 You’ll revisit the GRSP at each stage of your candidature to ensure that it remains an accurate reflection of your research aspirations.
-For additional information please visit Candidature progression under Current Research Students.
+For additional information, please visit the Graduate research journey.